 The answer?
 Yep.
 If you’re trying to keep those pearly whites healthy.

 The American Dental Association (ADA) recommends changing your brush every three to four months.
-To follow that standard, we automatically send out a new brush to MABLE Club members at that rate.
+To follow that standard, we automatically send out a new brush to MABLE Club members once a year with quartly email reminders to switch out your brush.

 Since we’re all about options and customization, members can actually change the frequency of delivery any time.
 But here’s why you might want to stick with the ADA’s recommendation of a new brush every three to four months: